bernie-simon/stsci.distutils/README.txt

 stsci.distutils.hooks.numpy_extension_hook
 ''''''''''''''''''''''''''''''''''''''''''''
+This is a pre-command hook for the build_ext command.
+To use it, add a [build_ext] section to your setup.cfg, and add to it:

+    pre-hook.numpy-extension-hook = stsci.distutils.hooks.numpy_extension_hook

 This hook must be used to build extension modules that use Numpy.
-To use this hook, `requires_numpy = True` must be added to the setup.cfg section for each extension module that uses Numpy.
 The primary side-effect of this hook is to add the correct numpy include directories to `include_dirs`.

-It should be noted that it would be more appropriate to implement this as a pre-hook for the build_ext command.
-That will probably be done in a future version (hopefully before the first 'stable' release).
+To use it, add 'numpy' to the 'include-dirs' option of each extension module that requires numpy to build.
+The value 'numpy' will be replaced with the actual path to the numpy includes.

 stsci.distutils.hooks.is_display_option
 '''''''''''''''''''''''''''''''''''''''''